 In teenagers who were treated with certain anticancer drugs for leukemia, the risk of bladder cancer is increased.

 Bladder cancer may cause any of the following signs and symptoms.
-Check with your child's doctor if you see any of the following problems in your child:
+Check with your child's doctor if your child has any of the following:

 - Blood in the urine (slightly rusty to bright red in color).